 Dot-repeat

-All surround commands support the . command.
-You can repeat your last add, change, or delete operation across different parts of your document.
+All surround commands support the . command — including insert-mode surround (<C-G>s).
+You can repeat your last add, change, delete, or insert-mode surround operation across different parts of your document.